Typologies are powerful symbols in our culture. Learn how they influence thinking and values.

 Today, the weekend retreat where we turn off electronic devices works as an effective substitute for the feeling of isolation.
 Being away from the normal routine and away from social media enables participants to focus on the weekend’s processes.
 Meditation is in a way a form of separation.
 When one can turn awareness inward, then we separate from the external.

 For many, this is their first step in developing their spiritual path.
-It opens our awareness of the typologies of transformation.
+It opens our awareness to the typologies and methods of transformation.

 Cleansing the body and mind, preparing for change is the next step.
 In some cultures use a ritual bath.
-Others use special diets for periods of time and even the removal of all body hair.
+Others use special diets for the removal of all body hair.
 There are a variety of cleansing rituals that again help focus the initiate for learning and preparing the body.
-Ritual baths are common symbols of cleansing the mind by cleansing the body.
-Today, many participants to our weekend retreats begin their own dietary preparations depending upon their health condition in order to maximize their ability to learn a set of new spiritual technologies.
+Ritual baths are common symbols of change and ritual cleansing.
+One cleans the mind by cleansing the body.

 Symbolic cleansing takes many forms.
 For example, burning slips of paper with memories of events you want to move past.
 Sharing your life story with others is also a way of cleansing the psyche.
 The vulnerability of sharing creates bonds between people.
 This lightens the burden of the past.

-The final aspect of the spiritual rite of passage is the symbolic rebirth.
+The last aspect of the spiritual rite of passage is the symbolic rebirth.
 This comes about because of applying the new spiritual technologies.
-The perception changes to the extent that the person feels “new,” seeing things in new ways, understanding their life from a different perspective and embracing the new spiritual gifts.
+This is the Eureka experience when perception changes.
+The person feels “new.”
+They are able to see or understand different perspectives.
+This often involves embracing new spiritual gifts.

 Typology and rites of passage are important landmarks for our psyche.
 If they are not available, then the individual will often create their own.
 Rather, we need to recognize the milestones in our lives.
 These milestones help us gain a new perspective.
 They connect with those have the same life stories and events.
 Rites of passage commemorate and honor our efforts.